CollectionBuilder/cb-docs/docs/walkthroughs/derivatives-walkthrough.md

 - You should be able to see your newly-generated derivatives in your repository's **"objects/small/"** and **"objects/thumbs/"** folders.

-{:.alert .alert-blue}
-**Want to learn more about the generate derivatives rake task?** Check out our documentation on [generating thumb and small object derivatives](https://collectionbuilder.github.io/cb-docs/docs/objects/derivatives/#create-small-and-thumb-derivatives){:target="_blank" rel="noopener"}.
+- Follow the same instructions [(from Step 3)](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/derivatives-walkthrough/#3-commit-your-changes-using-vs-code) to commit your changes in VS Code.
+Your commit message might be something like, "Add object derivatives."

+## 6. Push your changes to GitHub using VS Code

+- To Push all your committed local changes up to GitHub, click on the **Source Control** icon, i.e. the network icon on the left side, or press Ctrl + Shift + G.

+- Then click the blue **Sync Changes** button.
+This will sync your local changes with the GitHub repository.

-## 6. Add image_small metadata in Google Sheets
+## 7. Add image_small metadata in Google Sheets

 - Make a copy of this Google Sheet of premade demo metadata: [Object Derivatives Example Metadata](https://docs.google.com/spreadsheets/d/11M4SWG5ipL1Axm2-rJICTU_hFys1KU67TXHCSz5uqqY/copy){:target="_blank" rel="noopener"}